Obscurely/website/README.md

   and Tailwind CSS
 - [Tabler Icons](https://tabler-icons.io/) - A set of over 5850 free
   MIT-licensed high-quality SVG icons for you to use in your web projects
+- [Simple Icons](https://simpleicons.org/) - A set of icons for popular brands in SVG format

 ## Getting Started